Are you ready for the holidays? Need tips to survive holiday stress?

-Although the coming season is supposed to be filled with celebrations, love and laughter, many people experience anxiety and high levels of stress.
+Although this season is supposed to be filled with celebrations, many people experience anxiety and high levels of holiday stress.

 Why is it that excessive alcohol, decadent desserts, and late night partying seem to take over any desire to eat well, exercise, and go to bed early?